fractastical/ar/readme.md

     rlwrap -q \" ./arc

-You can load Arc files from the command line and then go into the
+You can load Arc files from the command line:
-REPL:

     /path/to/ar/arc foo.arc bar.arc

-or, if you want to execute your Arc program without entering the REPL:
+or, if you want to execute your Arc programs and go into the REPL afterwards:

-    /path/to/ar/arc --no-repl foo.arc bar.arc
+    /path/to/ar/arc --repl foo.arc bar.arc

 Run tests with: